jonathaneunice/jonathans-python/README.md

 the same task.
 You need one really solid one that is your go-to, with some knowledge of (and possibly experience with) a few others as backups for specific requirements your primary tool may not nail.

+Contributions to and recommendations for this list are welcome, but are strictly advisory.

 - [Jonathan's Python](#jonathans-python)